No Fault Divorce

-Currently, most divorces require one spouse to claim that the other is at fault for the breakdown of the marriage, by alleging either adultery or unreasonable behaviour.
-The alternative is to live apart for a minimum of two or five years before the divorce process can be started, preventing separated couples from getting on with their lives.
+Previously, most divorces required one spouse to claim that the other was at fault for the breakdown of the marriage, by alleging either adultery or unreasonable behaviour.
+The alternative was to live apart for a minimum of two or five years before the divorce process could be started, preventing separated couples from getting on with their lives.

-New no fault divorce rules will only require the Applicant(s) to state that there has been an irretrievable breakdown of the marriage, without assigning blame to either party.
+Following the passing of the Divorce, Dissolution and Separation Act, the Applicant(s) only need to state that there has been an irretrievable breakdown of the marriage, without assigning any blame.

-No fault divorce has existed in parts of America since the late 1960s and in Australia since the mid 1970s, and organisations such as Resolution and others have been campaigning for it to be introduced in the UK since the 1990s.
-Reforms were finally prompted in large part due to a more recent case that hit the headlines after the Supreme Court refused to grant a woman’s appeal for divorce that was contested by her husband.
+Although no fault divorce has existed in parts of America since the late 1960s and in Australia since the mid 1970s, and despite campaigning from organisations such as Resolution and others the reforms were finally prompted in large part due to a case that hit the headlines after the Supreme Court refused to grant a woman’s appeal for divorce which was defended by her husband.

-Under the Divorce, Dissolution and Separation Act of 2020, divorce is still based on the irretrievable breakdown of a marriage, however it will no longer be necessary to prove any of the current five reasons for the breakdown.
+Under the Divorce, Dissolution and Separation Act of 2020, divorce is still based on the irretrievable breakdown of a marriage, however it is no longer necessary to cite any of the previous five reasons for the breakdown.

-As well as no fault divorce, the 2020 Act introduces several other changes to the divorce process.
+As well as no fault divorce, the 2020 Act introduced other changes to the process.

-A more radical change is the fact that both parties can now apply for the divorce together.
-The basic procedure will be that one or both parties will make the application for a divorce and will need to provide a statement to show that the marriage has irretrievably broken down.
-If one party makes the application, the other party (the Respondent) will be required to provide an acknowledgement of service.
+A more radical change was the fact that both parties can now apply for the divorce together.
+One or both parties must make the application for a divorce and provide a statement to show that they believe the marriage has irretrievably broken down.
+If only one party makes the application, the other party (the Respondent) will be required to provide an acknowledgement of service.

-The court will be required to take the statement from the Applicant(s) to be conclusive evidence that the marriage is irretrievably broken down.
-There will no longer be any provision for anyone to challenge a divorce unless this is for reasons such as lack of jurisdiction of the court, if the marriage is not valid or is voidable, fraud and procedural non compliance.
+The court is now required to take the statement from the Applicant(s) to be conclusive evidence that the marriage has irretrievably broken down.
+There is no longer any provision for anyone to defend a divorce unless there is a jurisdiction issue, if the marriage is not valid or is voidable, in cases of fraud and procedural non compliance.